skellis46/slipbox/concepts are abstract ideas.md

 >Concepts are defined as abstract ideas or general notions that occur in the mind, in speech, or in thought.[@noauthor-2021-concept n.p.]

-In common usage concepts are just the same as ideas.
+In common usage concepts are often the same as ideas.

 >It is important to realize that a concept is merely a symbol, a representation of the abstraction.
 The word is not to be mistaken for the thing.
 For example, the word "moon" (a concept) is not the large, bright, shape-changing object up in the sky, but only represents that celestial object.
 Concepts are created (named) to describe, explain and capture reality as it is known and understood.[@noauthor-2021-concept n.p.]